mailpile/Mailpile/README.md

 I am especially interested in help with UI work, I suck at that.

-Note that Mailpile's emphasis is on *speed* and most of the features above have already been designs "in my head".
+Note that Mailpile's emphasis is on *speed* and most of the features above have already basic designs "in my head".
 Chat with me on freenode (I am BjarniRunar, and hang out on #pagekite) if you're interested in my take on how to implement these things.
+Or just send a pull request! :-)

 ## Roadmap ##